Navigation

 1. Container

-• Wraps the entire load more component.
+• Wraps the entire load more component

-• Ensures content is properly structured and styled.
+• Keeps content properly structured and styled

 2. Initial Content List